- Wednesday, June 27, 2018, 11:59pm PDT: Submissions due

 Optionally, the demo submission can be supported by a short Video Figure.
 The video should be at most two minutes long.

-The extended abstract, system summary, and URL for accessing the video should be e-mailed to the Demonstrations Co-Chairs at firstname.lastname@example.org by June 27, 2018.
+The extended abstract, system summary, and URL for accessing the video have to be submitted via PCS by June 27, 2018 11:59pm PDT.
 Submissions received after the deadline will not be considered.
-All submissions will be acknowledged by e-mail.

 Please direct all questions regarding the demo submissions to email@example.com.
 We look forward to seeing you!